-However, because we can't be sure where your contact is actually located when you call them (especially since we live in a world of mobile devices) it's good practice to get consent where there's any uncertainty, or to consider making it a policy to always ask for consent.
+However, because we can't be sure where your contact is actually located when you call them, especially since we live in a world of mobile devices, it's good practice to get consent where there's any uncertainty or to consider making it a policy to always ask for consent.

 In the majority of U.S. states, you'll only need consent from one of the people participating in a call in order to record it (this is often referred to as "one-party consent").
 Since you're opting to record the call you're placing, and presumably you consent to your own recording of the call, you won't need to do anything else to comply with the laws of those types of states.

 However, approximately 13 states have chosen to require all parties' consent (sometimes called "two-party consent") in order to record the call.
-These states, as of this writing, were: California, Connecticut, Delaware*, Florida, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, Vermont*, and Washington State.
+These states, as of this writing, are California, Connecticut, Delaware*, Florida, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, Vermont*, and Washington State.

 For more general information on the subject, you might want to take a look at Wikipedia's page on telephone recording laws or the Digital Media Law Project's article on some of the basics of state recording laws.